d12frosted/elpa-mirror/nongnu/eat-readme.txt

 		       ━━━━━━━━━━━━━━━━━━━━━━━━━

-Eat's name self-explainary, it stands for "Emulate A Terminal".
+Eat's name self-explainatory, it stands for "Emulate A Terminal".
 Eat is a terminal emulator.
 It can run most (if not all) full-screen terminal programs, including Emacs.

 It is pretty fast, more than three times faster than Term, despite being implemented entirely in Emacs Lisp.
 So fast that you can comfortably